gmvi/Boop.nvim/README.md

 # Boop.nvim
 [Boop](https://github.com/IvanMathy/Boop) as a Neovim plugin.
 Vim will be supported with a reduced feature set.

+Do you find yourself pasting text into websites to do things like convert smart quotes or apply SpOngE caSe?
+Don't risk accidentally pasting company-confidential data into strange websites, use Boop to keep your data local.

 > [!Note]
-> This project is currently tracking Boop v1.3.0 (script API version 1).
+> This project is currently tracking Boop.app v1.3.0 (script API version 1).
-> Scripts that rely on script API version 2 are not supported at this time.
+> Scripts that rely on script API version 2 are not supported yet.

 > [!Important]
 > This project does not support 32-bit platforms because [Deno](https://deno.com/)
 > does not support them.
-> Additionally, Android is not supported at this time.
+> Additionally, Android (Termux) is not supported at this time.

 ## Normal Installation